Choosing the Best Wet Food for Your Dog

 Choosing a Good Wet Dog Food

-As with dry food, the quality of a wet dog food depends on the type and amount of meat protein it contains (and the unhealthy additives it does NOT contain).
+As with dry food, whether wet dog food is good for dogs comes down to the quality of a wet dog food, particularly on the type and amount of meat protein it contains (and the unhealthy additives it does NOT contain).
 Generally, wet dog foods contain more protein, and the canning process itself removes the need for preservatives and other undesirable additives.
-However, this means that wet dog food begins to spoil after it is opened, so it cannot be left out for long periods.
+This means, however, that wet dog food begins to spoil after it is opened, so it cannot be left out for long periods.
 Unlike dry dog foods, wet dog foods cannot be free-fed to your dog, but that practice is generally frowned upon anyway, as it can lead to obesity.

 Fruits, vegetables, and grains are commonly included in wet dog food recipes, but they can be used as fillers to pad its protein content stats.
 Dogs' internal organs have to work harder to absorb nutrition from plant sources, especially corn and soy.
 When you combine the unwanted carbohydrate content and poorly absorbed protein in vegetable sources, you create a situation where dogs need to overeat to get the nutrients they need, resulting in weight gain and obesity for many dogs.
 By the way, some products include vegetables in miniscule amounts just to make the products seem healthier.

-Because they are cooked and contained in airtight cans, dog foods generally don’t require preservatives, which can be unhealthy for dogs.
-If your wet dog food includes preservatives, that’s not a good sign (for a list of common preservatives, click here).
+Because they are cooked and contained in airtight cans, dog foods generally don't require preservatives, which can be unhealthy for dogs.
+If your wet dog food includes preservatives, that's not a good sign.
 It certainly calls into question the freshness of the meat before it was canned.
-The canning process isn’t without health concerns, however.
-A lot of cans are lined with BPA (Bisphenol A), which has been linked to health issues in humans and pets.
-Kudos go to one diligent pet owner, who published this list of pet food manufacturers and whether they use BPA in their cans.
+The canning process isn't without health concerns, though.
+Many cans are lined with BPA (Bisphenol A), which has been linked to health issues in humans and pets.

 For a list of ingredients that you might want to avoid in your dog food, check out this handy list.